AlexMollard/CppOdyssey/Pages/Vulkan/Instance.md

 # Instance

-The Vulkan instance is the first thing that you need to create when using Vulkan, and it is the last thing that you need to destroy when you are done using Vulkan.
-(FIFO - First In First Out)
+The Vulkan Instance refers to the foremost structure necessary when initiating a Vulkan application.
+It not only encapsulates application-level resources but also interfaces with both the operating system and the hardware.
+It's crucial to note that it's the initial step in using Vulkan, as it is responsible for dispatching commands to physical devices or GPUs.

 ## Creating the Vulkan instance